Ray tracing (graphics): Interactive ray tracing

 Nvidia introduced their GeForce RTX and Quadro RTX GPUs in September 2018, based on the Turing architecture that allows for hardware-accelerated ray tracing.
 The Nvidia hardware uses a separate functional block, publicly called an "RT core".
 This unit is somewhat comparable to a texture unit in size, latency, and interface to the processor core.
 The unit features BVH traversal, compressed BVH node decompression, ray-AABB intersection testing, and ray-triangle intersection testing.
 The GeForce RTX, in the form of models 2080 and 2080 Ti, became the first consumer-oriented brand of graphics card that can perform ray tracing in real time, and, in November 2018, Electronic Arts' Battlefield V became the first game to take advantage of its ray tracing capabilities, which it achieves via Microsoft's new API, DirectX Raytracing.
 AMD, which already offered interactive ray tracing on top of OpenCL through its Radeon ProRender, unveiled in October 2020 the Radeon RX 6000 series, its second generation Navi GPUs with support for hardware-accelerated ray tracing at an online event.
 Subsequent games that render their graphics by such means appeared since, which has been credited to the improvements in hardware and efforts to make more APIs and game engines compatible with the technology.
-Current home gaming consoles implement dedicated ray tracing hardware components in their GPUs for real-time ray tracing effects, which began with the ninth-generation consoles PlayStation 5, Xbox Series X and Series S.
+Current home gaming consoles implement dedicated ray tracing hardware in their GPUs for real-time ray tracing effects, which began with the ninth-generation consoles PlayStation 5, Xbox Series X and Series S.

-On 4 November, 2021, Imagination Technologies announced their IMG CXT GPU with hardware-accelerated ray tracing.
+On November 4, 2021, Imagination Technologies announced their IMG CXT GPU with hardware-accelerated ray tracing.
 On January 18, 2022, Samsung announced their Exynos 2200 AP SoC with hardware-accelerated ray tracing.
 On June 28, 2022, Arm announced their Immortalis-G715 with hardware-accelerated ray tracing.
 On November 16, 2022, Qualcomm announced their Snapdragon 8 Gen 2 with hardware-accelerated ray tracing.

-On September 12, 2023 Apple introduced hardware-accelerated ray tracing in its chip designs, beginning with the A17 Pro chip for iPhone 15 Pro models.
+On September 12, 2023, Apple introduced hardware-accelerated ray tracing in its chip designs, beginning with the A17 Pro chip for iPhone 15 Pro models.
 Later the same year, Apple released M3 family of processors with HW enabled ray tracing support.
 Currently, this technology is accessible across iPhones, iPads, and Mac computers via the Metal API.
 Apple reports up to a 4x performance increase over previous software-based ray tracing on the phone and up to 2.5x faster comparing M3 to M1 chips.
 The hardware implementation includes acceleration structure traversal and dedicated ray-box intersections, and the API supports RayQuery (Inline Ray Tracing) as well as RayPipeline features.